-Digital I/O Settings Page (IOLM-DR-8-EIP) D3 Digital Input Configuration • Off - No monitoring of the digital input pin.
-Default= Off • Digital-Input - Monitors the digital input status Invert Input ICM.
-It is not to Dividal Lorent the innert state of innert al Default= False If Mode is set to Digital-Input , the input status is inverted.
+Digital I/O Settings Page (IOLM DR-8-EIP) D3 Digital Input Configuration N(- 1 - Mode • Off - No monitoring of the digital input pin.
+Default= Off • Digital-Input - Monitors the digital input status Invert Input Default= False If Mode is set to Digital-Input, the input status is inverted.
 Input Settling Time (0 - 10000) Default= 0ms If non-zero and Mode is set to Digital-Input , the required time that the input status must remain constant before an input status change is reported.
 Input Hold Time (0 - 10000ms) (Default: 0ms) This is how long the IOLM keeps the input at its present value.
-For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have gone away already.
+For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have ceased.
 If X is zero, then you get the behavior currently in the field.
 D4 Digital I/O Configuration Selects the Mode: Mode • Off - No monitoring or setting of the digital I/O pin.
-Default= Off • Digital-Input - Monitors the digital input status Defautt= Off • Digital-Output - sets the digital output to either the default setting or value received from a controller.
+Default= Off • Digital-Input - Monitors the digital input status Diguitte on • Digital-Output - sets the digital output to either the default setting or value received from a controller.
 If selected: Invert I/O • If Mode is set to Digital-Input, the input status is inverted.
-Default= False • If Mode is set to Digital-Output , the output setting is inverted.
-If Mode is set to Digital Output , defines the default digital output setting: D ( 1/ D' '/ 1 O / • At startup before a controller can set the digital output.
-Default Digital Output Default= Off • When communication to all controller(s) has been lost.
-Possible settings: Off - low voltage • On - high voltage Input Settling Time (0 - 10000) Default= 0ms If non-zero and Mode is set to Digital-Input , the required time that the input status must remain constant before an input status change is reported.
+Default= False • If Mode is set to Digital-Output, the output setting is inverted.
+If Mode is set to Digital Output , defines the default digital output setting: At startup before a controller can set the digital output.
+Default Digital Output • When communication to all controller(s) has been lost.
+Default= Off Possible settings: Off - low voltage • On - high voltage Input Settling Time (0 - 10000) Default= 0ms If non-zero and Mode is set to Digital-Input , the required time that the input status must remain constant before an input status change is reported.
 Input Hold Time (0 - 10000ms) (Default: 0ms) This is how long the IOLM keeps the input at its present value.
-For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have gone away already.
+For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have ceased.
 If X is zero, then you get the behavior currently in the field.